scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 - The algorithm returns an unforgable 48-bit value.
   Unforgable specifically means "existentially unforgable under a chosen message attack" ({{CRYPTOBOOK}}).
 Informally, this means an attacker without access to the secret key has no computationally efficient means to create a valid MAC for some attacker chosen input values, even if it has access to an "oracle" providing a valid MAC for any other input values.
 - The truncation of the result value to the first 2 bytes / 16 bits of the result value:
-    - is not degenerate, i.e. any small change in any input value should have an "avalanche effect" on these bits, and
+    - is not degenerate, i.e. any small change in any input value SHOULD have an "avalanche effect" on these bits, and
     - is roughly uniformly distributed when considering all possible input values.

   This additional requirment is naturally satisfied for MAC algorithms based on typical block ciphers or hash algorithms.